-Stormwater management for the Centennial ASP lands will implement some of the principles of Low Impact Development (LID) stormwater management to replicate natural stormwater processes and to increase infiltration, storage, evaporation, and retention of stormwater runoff its The near source. stormwater facilities will be developed as natural treatment facilities with the intention of improving stormwater runoff water quality through biological processes. stormwater The management facilities will provide amenity spaces to surrounding businesses.
+Stormwater management for the Centennial ASP lands will implement some of the principles of Low Impact Development (LID) stormwater management to replicate natural stormwater processes and to increase infiltration, storage, evaporation, and retention of stormwater runoff near its The source. facilities will be stormwater developed as natural treatment facilities with the intention of improving stormwater runoff water quality through biological processes.
+The stormwater management facilities will provide amenity spaces to surrounding businesses.
 Consideration should also be given to the integration of bio-swales into the roadway network to transport flows and further promote infiltration, rather than incorporating all stormwater into underground piping systems.